 If you have an above ground pool, a cable and winch system is a great way to hold down a pool cover during windy days.
 It costs around $15 to $25 to get a basic set online.

-Installation is easy: you have to thread the cable through the pool cover and pass the cable through the two holes in the winch and then use it to reinforce the cable tightly, securing the cover.
+Installation is easy: you have to thread the cable through the pool cover, pass it through the two holes in the winch, and then use it to reinforce the cable tightly, securing the cover.
 Make sure it is tight and invest in a good quality cable and winch – a faulty set can easily snap and release the cover.

 If you already use a cable and winch system and still face issues, consider investing in a new pair.
 For added protection, you could also add cover clips to keep the pool cover in place.